cloudposse/docs/content/howto/geodesic/authenticate-with-leapp.md

 - The "Session Alias" is completely up to you: it is the name for this set of credentials that you will see in the UI.

-As of this writing, the Leapp documentation is at [https://docs.leapp.cloud/](https://docs.leapp.cloud/) and the best set of instructions to follow are the ones under a sub-menu on the left side of the page: **Tutorials > AWS**
+The Leapp documentation is at [https://docs.leapp.cloud/](https://docs.leapp.cloud/) and the best set of instructions to follow are the ones under a sub-menu on the left side of the page: **Tutorials > AWS**

 - If you have a **Federated Login**, pick "AWS IAM Federated Role".
 Most of the